pyseed/swarm_cluster_lab/README.md

 write your own data node provisioning (setup the database engine of your choice). add it to the data node: `provision_shell(data, "data_myscript.sh")`.

-there is an example script for postgres (provision/data_postgres.sh). activate postgres using POSTGRES = true in vagrant file.
+there is an example script for postgres (provision/data_postgres.sh). activate postgres using POSTGRES = true in vagrant file. each manager/worker can connect to 'postgres' host at port 5432.

 ## ctop

-'ctop' command, for containers status, is available on each nodes.
+'ctop' command, for containers status, is available on each node.